-- ü The applicable standard application file drafted by the NBB for the control functions in scope of circular letter NBB_2013_02; - ü Curriculum vitae; - ü Extract from the judicial record; - ü any degree or certificate of attendance to trainings that can demonstrate a sufficient aptitude for the required competencies; - ü Any other document that can show a certain aptitude for the required competencies (i.e. recommendation letters, ...) - ü Generali Belgium assessment questionnaire.
+- The applicable standard application file drafted by the NBB for the control functions in scope of Handbook the NBB Handbook on assessment of fitness and propriety; - ü Curriculum vitae: - ü Extract from the judicial record; - ü any degree or certificate of attendance to trainings that can demonstrate a sufficient aptitude for the required competencies; - ü Any other document that can show a certain aptitude for the required competencies (i.e. recommendation letters, ...) - ü Generali Belgium assessment questionnaire.